JulianoGianlupi/introToPsychophysiology/gaussianFilter/readme.md

 * not yet tested

-* I haven't implemented methods for negative frequencies
+* I haven't implemented methods for negative frequencies in complex signals

+* Methods for complex signals in general